pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 Pages
 =====

-The :doc:`02-pipelines` exercise introduced PsyNet experiments at a very high level.
-We're now going to zoom in and start looking the individual building blocks that make up these experiments, starting with pages.

 PsyNet uses ``Page`` objects to represent what the participant sees at a given point in the experiment.
 These ``Page`` objects are Python objects, all inheriting from the same ``Page`` base class.
 Under the hood, the crucial method is ``Page.render``, which returns the HTML for the participant's current page.